 The ISO has proposed to exempt resources that have capacity of less than 5 MW and are operated by net-buyers from local market power mitigation.
-The ISO reasons, based on the advice of the MSC, that small resources may not have the ability to exercise market power and that an inaccurate DEB could be potentially harmful to these resources.
+Based on the advice of the MSC, the ISO reasons that small resources may not have the ability to exercise market power and that an inaccurate DEB could be potentially harmful to these resources.

-DMM does not agree that smaller resources cannot have or exercise local market power.
+DMM does not agree that smaller resources cannot have or exercise local market power - or simply bid in a manner that results in setting uncompetitive market prices.
 In the context of local market power, a small resource, or collection of similarly positioned small resources could be among a limited number of resources able to provide significant counterflow to a non-competitive constraint.
 In that situation, these resources could set an uncompetitive price that affects all resources impacted by the constraint.
 Additionally, setting a MW threshold incentivizes development of multiple smaller projects just below that threshold.

-While exempting resources below a certain size is not without potential issues, these issues may be more likely to arise when the entity operating the resources is a net-seller with greater incentive to exercise market power.
+Exempting resources below a certain size is may be especially problematic when the entity operating the resources is a net-seller with greater incentive to exercise market power.
 As such, DMM believes that the additional provision to subject energy storage resources operated by net-sellers to mitigation, regardless of size, will alleviate many of the potential issues that could arise with the ISO's proposal.